Is now time for ABB Formula E Season 5 that will show all the changes to cars and rules some exciting news, unveiled by Formula E:

 AttackMode will be announced right before the ePrix race to prevent Teams to prepare strategies in advance, will be a surprise for either the Drivers and the Fans.

-FANBOOST- awarded to drivers with the most votes online and across social media.
+FANBOOST– awarded to five (before they were three) drivers with the most votes online and across social media.
 Voting closes in the opening phase of the race with FANBOOST winners getting extra energy.

 Halo LED lighting– with the mandatory introduction of the head protection device, Formula E has conceived the use of an LED strip surrounding the halo – allowing fans to easily recognise the differing power modes of each car.
 Electric blue will be used when cars are in ATTACK MODE (225kW) and magenta when cars use FANBOOST (between 240kW – 250kW).
 In standard race mode (200kW) the LED lighting system isn’t active.